allenai/olmo-ui/README.md

 ## Contributing

-If you'd like to disable pre-commit hooks, set `HUSKY=0` in your env or run the commit with the `commit -n` option to skip hooks.

 ### Getting Started

+If you'd like to have linting on commit, run `yarn run add-git-hooks`.
+This will use `husky` to set up our standard git hooks.

 #### Forwarding the API